48 hrs/yr

 For a 150-person CAS where caseworkers are at various stages in their step progression, all with different anniversary dates, some having entered the organisation at different grid positions, manually tracking which steps are due in which pay period is a real administrative task.
 One that gets missed when the payroll administrator is busy, sick, or on leave.

-Workzoom tracks service anniversaries and applies step increases in the correct pay period automatically.
+Workzoom tracks service anniversaries and applies step increases in the correct pay period automatically, per local, per classification.
 No calendar.
 No spreadsheet.
-No risk.
+No risk of applying Local A’s step schedule to Local B’s employees because someone copied a configuration.

 2am on a Statutory Holiday

-On-call rotation configured in the scheduling module, with the agreement’s premium structure entered once during implementation, means the pay calculates from the schedule.
-The caseworker completes the on-call shift.
-The system sees the schedule.
-The premium flows into the payroll run.
-No manual entry.
-No memory required.
+When the on-call rotation is configured in Workzoom’s scheduling module with the agreement’s premium structure entered during implementation, the pay calculates from the schedule.
+The caseworker records the response type.
+The correct premium flows into the payroll run.
+No manual entry, no memory required.

 The Manual Check Step